lixinW/ship-hats-docs/web-app-tutorial.md

 4. A point to emphasise is that such tests may vary based on different frameworks/languages used in development.
 It is okay to override the job's implementation; the use of RobotFramework may not be for everyone, it is included in the E2E template as a starter/guide and a reminder for users the importance of having E2E tests for compliance.

-# Checkpoint 6 - Configure Publish To Nexus
+# Checkpoint 6 - Configure publish To Nexus

 1. Run:
     ```